Estimating neural connection strengths from firing intervals: Introduction

 Motivated by modern calcium imaging techniques which can supply accurate firing data for a large number of neurons, see for example \cite{Zongetal2022}, this manuscript concerns a method for the inverse problem of estimating the effective connection strengths between neurons in a network described by a standard activity-based neuron network model of $n$ neurons.
 The model, which builds on the classical works by Wilson and Cowan \cite{WilsonCowan1972, WilsonCowan1973} and Amari \cite{Amari1977}, reads as follows: for $i=1, \, 2, \, \ldots, \, n$,

 where $s_i$ represents the synaptic drive of neuron $i$ with initial state $s_i^0 \geq 0$ and time constant $\tau_i$.
 The expression on the right-hand side represents the firing rate of the neuron \cite{Bressloff2012, Ermentrout2010}.
 The modulation function $\Phi$ adjusts the input received by neuron $i$, $W_{ij} \in \mathbb{R}$ represents the effective connection strength from neuron $j$ to neuron $i$, $B_i \in L^\infty([0,T])$ is the external input to the $i$'th neuron, $\tau_d > 0$ incorporates a time delay, and $[0,T]$ is the time interval of interest.
-Throughout this work we assume that $T$, $\{ s_i^0 \}_{i=1}^n$, and $\tau_d$ are given quantities, that $\{ B_i \}_{i=1}^n$ are given functions, and that the time constants are identical and equal to one: $\tau_i = 1$ for all $i$.

 We will assume that the modulation function $\Phi$ is the Heaviside function.
-This is done for two reasons: the system of ODEs \eqref{eq:motherODE} being highly nonlinear is mathematically interesting in itself, and, surprisingly given the nonlinearity of \eqref{eq:motherODE}, the inverse problem of estimating the connection strengths (or ``connectivities'') from firing data turns out to be quite simple.
+Utilising \eqref{eq:motherODE} with Heaviside modulation is done for mainly two reasons.
+First, although a coarse simplification of a real neuronal network, it is classical and variants of it appears in a plethora of works in neuroscience and related fields where the aim is to better understand various aspects of our brain.
+It is therefore highly relevant to investigate whether obtaining quantitative information from this model is possible.
+Second, surprisingly given the nonlinearity of \eqref{eq:motherODE}, the inverse problem of estimating the connection strengths (or ``connectivities'') from firing data turns out to be quite manageable.
+As an additional motivation, successfully obtaining information about the connection strengths between neurons based on the present framework can provide valuable insight into their wiring when performing various tasks.

 Our firing data will be the \emph{firing intervals} of each neuron.
 In the context of \eqref{eq:motherODE}, we define the firing intervals to be the time intervals for which the right-hand side, the firing rate, is equal to 1.
 Note that, as $\Phi$ is assumed to be the Heaviside function, the right-hand side is either 0 or 1 at any time.
 Given the firing intervals, the procedure for the inverse problem then only consists of solving a system of decoupled ODEs and subsequently a linear system of algebraic equations.